Skycode22/OpenCyber/README.md

 # OpenCyber
-Cyberdeck pcb base to accomodate mostly the raspberry pi SBC, but would also accomodate other SBCs.
+Cyberdeck pcb base to accommodate mostly the raspberry pi SBC, but would also accommodate other SBCs.
 Keyboard is QMK powered.